substrait-io/bft/README.md

   sqlite> select pow(2,4);
   ```
 - **Velox**
-  PyVelox, the python interface of Velox can be used for its testing, that can be installed via pip[https://pypi.org/project/pyvelox/].
+ For testing with Velox, its Python interface can be installed via pip[https://pypi.org/project/pyvelox/].
   ```
   import pyvelox.pyvelox as pv
   expr = pv.Expression.from_string("power(a,4)")